astillsjr/full-stack-development/html/accessibility/README.md

 ## Projects

+### Code Journey Blog Page
+**Description**:
+Debug and fix accessibility issues in a coding blog page using semantic HTML and ARIA improvements.

 ### Checkout Page
 **Description**:
 Create an accessible checkout page using proper semantic structure.
 Practice using `alt` attributes for images and introducing ARIA roles to improve the experience for screen reader users.